 The second aspect of successfully getting on fish involves actually locating a school of tuna.
 As I alluded to earlier, your best asset here is going to be the flocks of sea birds that feed in conjunction with a school of tuna.
 There’s something amazing about just sitting back and watching a yellowfin tuna feeding frenzy with birds of multiple species feeding alongside the tuna, using them to push the bait to the surface where it is within easy reach.
 I can just hear you thinking now, I didn’t spend a couple hundred dollars on gas and tackle to watch birds and tuna eat, I want to catch them.
 Ok, well as I said, we need to find the birds first.

 The best tool by far for finding birds is a quality open array radar.
 It’s amazing how effective radar is under the right conditions at finding birds.
 Large flocks of a dozen or more birds are often visible on radar at over 4 miles while just a few birds can often be picked up two or more miles out.
 Good radar is indispensable for this application and is nice to have for running at night when you’re done fishing as well.
-In lieu of radar, a pair of stabilized binoculars can be a good option as well, as well as a pair of conventional binoculars.
+For help selecting and installing the right radar for your boat, consult your local mobile marine electronics repair professional In lieu of radar, a pair of stabilized binoculars can be a good option as well, as well as a pair of conventional binoculars.
 My goal with the previous section was to narrow down the body of water you’ll be fishing in to the areas with the highest probability of success.
 While radar allows you to find flocks of birds within a circle around your boat with an approximate area of 50 square miles, hopefully by narrowing down the area to fish to something smaller you won’t need to depend on radar’s magic.
 Even if you do have radar, sea state can play a big role in its effectiveness with rough, choppy conditions significantly reducing its effectiveness.

 If you haven’t used your radar in “bird mode” before and want to learn how or want to get better at it, I recommend watching this video by Into the Blue’s Scott Walker.
 Essentially you want to turn off the preset filters that declutter the radar screen and max out the gain.
 I highly, highly, recommend practicing on birds somewhere closer to home so you have an idea of what to look for on your radar screen before trying it while fishing in The Channel.